atzm/oftroute/README.rst

 Introduction
 ============
-oftrace is an OpenFlow network tracing tool like traceroute(8) but works on Layer-2, implemented as `Ryu <http://osrg.github.io/ryu/>`_ application.
+oftroute is an OpenFlow network tracing tool like traceroute(8) but works on Layer-2, implemented as `Ryu <http://osrg.github.io/ryu/>`_ application.
 It enables you to dynamically investigate forwarding route without changing any your production flow entries.

-Currently oftrace provides three commands below:
+Currently oftroute provides three commands below:

 - oft-controller
 - oft-ofctl